Childhood Cancer Awareness Month

 Because of donors like you, Michael Olin, PhD, and assistant professor in the Department of Pediatrics at the University of Minnesota can say, “We have proved our hypothesis.”

-Dr. Olin was awarded a grant in 2014, thanks to Dawn of a Dream Fund supporters, to test his hypothesis that a specific protein called CD200 interferes with a potentially lifesaving brain tumor vaccine.
+Dr. Olin was awarded a grant in 2014, thanks to donors, to test his hypothesis that a specific protein called CD200 interferes with a potentially lifesaving brain tumor vaccine.
 Olin’s goal was to be able to “turn off” the protein, giving the vaccine a chance to attack the brain tumor.

 Before Olin’s work with CD200, the University of Minnesota developed a brain tumor vaccine that demonstrated promising results with minimal toxicity for brain cancer patients, but as they tested the vaccine, scientists discovered that brain tumors surround themselves with a shield of sorts that prevents the immune system from attacking the tumor.